StockNews.com Begins Coverage on Altisource Asset Management (NYSE:AAMC)

-Equities research analysts at StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Sunday.
-The firm set a “hold” rating on the stock.
+Equities researchers at StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report issued on Tuesday.
+The brokerage set a “hold” rating on the stock.

 Altisource Asset Management Company Profile (Get Rating)